Maritime Glossary

 Deutsch: Umweltverschmutzung / Español: Contaminación ambiental / Português: Poluição ambiental / Français: Pollution de l'environnement / Italiano: Inquinamento ambientale

 Environmental pollution in the maritime context refers to the contamination of oceans, seas, and coastal areas due to harmful substances and activities associated with maritime operations.
-This includes pollution from ships, offshore industries, Ports, and marine-based human activities that degrade water quality, harm marine life, and disrupt ecosystems.
+This includes pollution from ships, offshore industries, Ports, and marine-based human activities that degrade water quality, Harm marine life, and disrupt ecosystems.
 Common sources of maritime pollution include oil spills, plastic waste, sewage discharge, hazardous chemicals, and air emissions from ships.

 Read more: Environmental Pollution